Trademark Protection - From Application to Enforcement

 Sending deceptive emails that appear to be from a legitimate brand to trick recipients into providing sensitive information.

-Essential Requirements for Trade mark Protection
+Essential Requirements for Trade Mark Protection

-As a trademark owner, vigilance is key.
+As a trade mark owner, vigilance is key.
 If you suspect infringement, taking immediate legal action is essential, as it can significantly impact your financial stability and brand reputation.
 Protecting your mark not only preserves its distinctiveness but also ensures your brand's ongoing success.

-To qualify for trade mark protection, a trademark must be distinctive, non-misleading, and unique within its market.
-It should not closely resemble existing trademarks and must avoid merely describing the goods or services it represents.
+To qualify for trade mark protection, a trade mark must be distinctive, non-misleading, and unique within its market.
+It should not closely resemble existing trade marks and must avoid merely describing the goods or services it represents.

 Let Abion protect your trade marks and intellectual property from infringement.
 Fill in the form to get started!

-What is The Value of Trade mark Protection
+What is The Value of Trade Mark Protection

 Brand protection is about securing exclusive rights to one of the most valuable assets your company has – its own, unique brand.
 By protecting your brand, you make it illegal for other actors to use it for their own purposes and benefit.
 Companies that illegally use a protected trade mark commit trade mark infringement, for which they can be reported and liable for compensation to you as the rights holder.
 Trade mark protection also safeguards you from accidentally infringing someone else's intellectual property rights.
 Once your trade mark registration is approved, you can feel secure that your trade mark is unique and does not resemble any other trade mark in the market and classes you have chosen to protect yours in.